 These early times will give you a strong foundation to cope with adult things later.
 You are wonderful and you will do fine in the hard times to come.
 You are in for a lot of big surprises, happy and sad.

 Moma and Daddy love you so much.
-(I spelled Moma without the extra m for some reason, So I will continue to do so here).
+(I spelled Moma without the extra m for some reason, so I will continue to do so here).
 You are their first child.
 Moma said you are a sweet, loving, happy, and intelligent child.
 You love your family, flowers, music, almost everything moving and alive–except bees, spiders and mosquitoes.

 You will be the only child for your first two years until your first sister is born.
 You will be excited and anxious and later maybe jealous of the attention needed by a new baby.
 But this is only a temporary and normal part of sibling rivalry.
 You both outgrow this rivalry and become best friends and playmates.

 Your honesty is acquired at the age of about 4 years.
 You innocently grab some nuts in an open barrel at the Cash and Cary grocery store and eat them.
 Moma catches you eating them and informs you that you are stealing.
-Being a child who really tries to be a “good girl,” you feel so guilty and mortified that what you did was so against all you were being taught.
+Being a child who really tries to be a “good girl,” you feel so guilty and mortified that what you did was so against all you had been taught.

 Moma imprints the lesson further on you by making you pay the manager for what you ate.
 The lesson, “Do not take what is not yours” will stay with you all of your life.
 You develop a deep sense of what is yours and what belongs to others.